 Kent Eriksen Tour de Steamboat, Presented by Shimano

 The Tour de Steamboat is a one-day, non-competitive ride through northwest Colorado.
+More information regarding the Tour de Steamboat 2020 will be released soon.
+Here is information from the 2019 Tour de Steamboat:

 The event welcomes cyclists of all ages and abilities!
 We host four different road ride routes—26, 46, 66 and 116 miles—something for riders of all ages and abilities and new this year, a 72 – 100 mile (TBD) gravel route, something for riders of all ages and abilities.
 Names like Rabbit Ears Pass, Gore Pass, Yellow Jacket Pass, Stagecoach, Yampa and Oak Creek dot this incredible route.
 We are a non-competitive event, and participants are encouraged to ride at their own pace and enjoy the majestic scenery in our part of the world!
 We offer superb aid stations, support, and end of the ride barbecue and beer garden with local microbrews.